0200134/r3c/README.md

-why  I  build  these:  more  stable, reliable rust
+why  I  build  these:  I  want use more  stable, reliable rust.
+And  i  want  to  use rust  more  consistently.

 📢 **Notice — Ownership Transfer Invitation**